What is a Registered Agent in New York?

 -

-If a Registered Agent is not available to receive documents, it could result in the business failing to respond to legal actions or missing critical governmental notifications, potentially leading to legal penalties or administrative dissolution.
+If a Statutory Agent is not available to receive documents, it could result in the business failing to respond to legal actions or missing critical governmental notifications, potentially leading to legal penalties or administrative dissolution.

 -